 Principles that Guide Our Work

 All of the work in our Peacebuilding portfolio is guided by a set of principles, informed by our organizational values:

 - Power of Relationships: We strive to maintain authentic and healthy relationships, which are necessary and critical for shifting power at all levels of the global peacebuilding system.

 - Shared Humanity: One of our organizational values, shared humanity recognizes the interconnectedness and intrinsic dignity of all human beings.
 We pledge to act with humility, empathy and commitment; to invest in relationships with deep listening, curiosity and consistency; and to learn from our partnerships in tangible, respectful, and granular ways.

 - Commitment: We make contextually appropriate time commitments, and take emergent approaches that allow us to learn and adapt in our work.
-We are dedicated to constant learning and self-evaluation in order to better accompany our local partners.
+We are dedicated to constant learning and self-evaluation in order to better accompany our proximate partners.

 - Meaningful Inclusion: We aim to prioritize and elevate marginalized voices in a way that promotes dignity.